Britain proposes diversity and misconduct rules for financial firms | Law-Order

 Britain proposes diversity and misconduct rules for financial firms

 The proposals include rules and guidance to make clear that misconduct such as bullying and sexual harassment poses a risk to a healthy work culture, and will help firms take appropriate action against employees for such behaviour, the regulators said.
-Non-financial misconduct considerations would be better integrated into assessing whether an employee is "fit and proper" to work in financial services.
+"Regulated firms and individuals should have no doubt that this represents a big shift in the way the FCA will monitor and potentially sanction those in the financial community," said James Alleyne, a legal director at Kingsley Napley law firm.

 Britain's financial regulators proposed guidance on Monday for financial firms to tackle sexual harassment and bullying, along with new requirements for large banks and insurers to set targets to improve diversity and inclusion.
 The Financial Conduct Authority (FCA) and the Bank of England's Prudential Regulation Authority said their proposed measures would support healthy work cultures, reduce groupthink and unlock talent.